 Starbucks London Fog Tea Latte is perfect for a chilly day.
-This creamy and soul-warming hot tea drink has classic Earl Grey bergamot and lavender flavors with an added touch of vanilla.
+This creamy and soul-warming hot tea drink features classic Earl Grey bergamot and lavender flavors with an added touch of vanilla.
+Sometimes, even the most avid coffee drinkers need to switch things up, and this elegant tea-based latte provides the perfect alternative to espresso-based drinks.
+Whether the drink’s name references the legendarily rainy weather in the UK or just the British preference for tea over coffee, it doesn’t matter when it tastes this delicious.

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.